-- using an interpreter such as Perl [WS90] to access system resources without invoking external processes, - changing the name of the offending command to a benign name, - gradually and legitimately changing the usage profile of an entity avoiding the suspicion caused by a sudden change, - filling the disk where administrative data is kept in order to disable process accounting, or - exploiting Panoptis's relatively large time window between the occurrence of a suspicious event and its detection.
+- generating legitimate "noise" in order to hide a culprit process, - an attack based on a non-terminating process (such as system daemons) which are not normally logged, - using an interpreter such as Perl [31] to access system resources without invoking external processes, - changing the name of the offending command to a benign name, - gradually and legitimately changing the usage profile of an entity avoiding the suspicion caused by a sudden change, - filling the disk where administrative data is kept in order to disable process accounting, or - exploiting Panoptis's relatively large time window between the occurrence of a suspicious event and its detection.

 On the plus side, Panoptis's open ended nature can result in the detection of security problems unanticipated during its design and deployment.
 Some of the attacks described can be defended by careful installation and configuration.
-Countermeasures include keeping the accounting records in a filesystem that has no public writable directories (by default process accounting records and the temporary file directory reside on the same filesystem), and the protection of the configuration file and the reports from unauthorised reading to make the planning of an undetected attack difficult.
+Countermeasures include keeping the accounting records in a filesystem that has no publically writable directories (by default process accounting records and the temporary file directory residing on the same filesystem), and the protection of the configuration file and the reports from unauthorised reading to make the planning of an undetected attack difficult.

 We have run Panoptis on the accounting records of our site, an academic site X-terminal server, a dialup/WWW server and a C/database development machine.
-After some time of tuning and profile collection Panoptis's reports are reduced to a steady trickle reflecting the users change of interests or mode of work and the introduction of new programs on the system.
-Although Panoptis has not yet caught any security violations the results we have so far obtained are encouraging.
-In some cases Panoptis has helped us identify sources of system performance degradation or potential security problems.
-Furthermore, in a Gedankenexperiment we performed based on five security breaches described in [BKS90] we found that four of them could have been caught by Panoptis.
+After some time of tuning and profile collection, Panoptis's reports are reduced to a steady trickle reflecting the users' change of interests or mode of work and the introduction of new programs on the system.
+Although Panoptis has up to now caught only a single security violation, the results we have so far obtained are encouraging.
+In some cases, Panoptis has helped us identify sources of system performance degradation or potential security problems.
+Furthermore, in a Gedankenexperiment we performed based on five security breaches described in [3], we found that four of them could have been caught by Panoptis.